Updated: Jan 26

 The main goals of the SRM process

-Develop an efficient test plan that will cover the areas that has higher risks.
+Develop an efficient test plan that will cover the areas with higher risks.

-Learning the cause of risks and remove them from future projects.
+Learning the cause of risks and removing them from future projects.

 Minimize the impact on different levels of the SDLC.

 Monitor the changes made based on risk removal.